comfy/comfy-blog/README.md

     config.public_layout = 'blog'

+## Rendering the blog inside a CMS layout

+If you want to render blog views inside a CMS layout, you can define it like this.
+This configuration takes precedence over `public_layout`.

+    config.public_cms_layout = 'blog'

+the 'blog' cms layout must look like this for this to work.

+    {{ cms:page:content:rich_text }}

+## Override views

 Since ComfyBlog is an engine, it allows you to completely overwrite views.
 It's enough to create `app/views/blog/posts/index.html.erb` (could be HAML or whatever you want) and structure it in any way you want.
 There's also `show.html.erb` and `_post.html.erb` available.